astashov/liftosaur/blog/docs/index.md

 {% plannercode %}
 # Week 1
 ## Day 1
-Bench Press / 3x8
+Bench Press, Barbell / 3x8
-Squat / ...Bench Press
+Squat, Barbell / ...Bench Press, Barbell

 # Week 2
 ## Day 1
-Bench Press / 3x9
+Bench Press, Barbell / 3x9
-Squat / ...Bench Press
+Squat, Barbell / ...Bench Press, Barbell

 # Week 3
 ## Day 1
-Bench Press / 3x10
+Bench Press, Barbell / 3x10
-Squat / ...Bench Press
+Squat, Barbell / ...Bench Press, Barbell
 {% endplannercode %}

 So, Squat would be `3x8` on week 1, `3x9` on week 2, and `3x10` on week 3, because by default it tries to find the original exercise in the **any** day of the **same** week.

-You can also specify the exact week/day to reuse the exercise from, by syntax `...Bench Press[day]` (in the current week) or `...Bench Press[week:day]`.
+You can also specify the exact week/day to reuse the exercise from, by syntax `...Bench Press, Barbell[day]` (in the current week) or `...Bench Press, Barbell[week:day]`.
 Like this:

 {% plannercode %}
 # Week 1
 ## Day 1
-Bench Press / 3x8
+Bench Press, Barbell / 3x8
-Squat / ...Bench Press[2]
+Squat, Barbell / ...Bench Press, Barbell[2]

 ## Day 2
-Bench Press / 5x5
+Bench Press, Barbell / 5x5
-Deadlift / 3x3
+Deadlift, Barbell / 3x3
 {% endplannercode %}

 This way Squat would use `5x5`, and not `3x8`.